 Ex: You want to learn the basics of Adobe Illustrator (objective), with the purpose of creating logos for small businesses (outcome).
 A good way to learn this is to use LinkedIn Learning videos to teach yourself the software (strategy).
 You want to achieve this goal by the time you graduate, which is this fall (timeframe).

 Structuring your goals this way and actually writing them out will help you conceptualize a reasonable, step-by-step way of achieving them.
 Giving yourself a timeframe for completing your goals will also help keep you on track and moving forward.

 One of the best aspects of writing your goals out in a structured document like the IDP is that you can share it with other people.
 Consulting with a respected mentor such as an advisor, professor, or even a peer is essential to the IDP process.
 Nobody can grow if they are living in an echo-chamber; consulting with someone whose opinion and expertise you trust can help show you other strategies to achieve your goals and offer another perspective on your overall growth.
 The mentor is there to help guide you through your experience, and they can also help with networking, revising the IDP over time, and reinforcing those deadlines you create for yourself.

 IDPs are an incredibly helpful way to structure your growth through your academic career; they allow you to take abstract thoughts or aspirations and form them into a concrete plan with goals, methods to achieve them, and ways to check back in overtime to stay on the right path.

-For more information on IDPs, check out the IDP webpage, the Graduate School’s IDP form, or reach out to Virginia Dennis (firstname.lastname@example.org), the student services program manager for the Graduate School.
+For more information on IDPs, check out the IDP webpage, the Graduate College’s IDP form, or reach out to Virginia Dennis (firstname.lastname@example.org), the student services program manager for the Graduate College.